 Hiding a site while it is under construction

-There are times when you are building a site or redesigning an existing site and you do not want the general public to see the pages when the site is not ready.
+There are times when you are building a site and you do not want the general public to see the pages when the site is not ready.

 In this article, you'll learn how to create a temporary home page, to hide the rest of the site from view.
 Follow these steps: